 No one can accuse Chilean helmer Miguel Littin of lacking ambition or originality.
-If anything, “The Last Moon” is <I>too</I> packed with incident and intention.
+If anything, “The Last Moon” is too packed with incident and intention.
 Multinational cast is strong, although their work is undercut by rather obvious dubbing into Arabic.
 Tale is about two young men living on the West Bank in Palestine in 1914 as World War I loomed.
 One man is a Jew from Argentina, and the other is an Orthodox Christian.
 Pic has obvious messages, but is not quite graceful enough to invite the kind of international attention the subject deserves.
 Prospects at more liberal Jewish fests look bright.

 Part of a proposed trilogy of pics (“A Palestinian Chronicle” was the first), “Moon” focuses on a fictionalized version of what happened just before helmer’s grandparents — children at the time — were sent to South America.

 Main players are good-natured, if slightly hot-headed Soliman (cast standout Ayman Zbu Zoulouf), the Orthodox Christian who reluctantly befriends Jacob (Alejandro Goic), an Argentinian Jew also living in the area so far untouched by the war starting to rage in Europe.